What is Cybersecurity Risk?

 What Is the Economic Importance of Cyber-Attacks?

 Although general IT security measures are beneficial, they are inadequate to guard against advanced cyber threats and poor setup.
 Unwanted access to an organization's records is possible more than ever before thanks to technological advancements.
 The supply chain, consumers, and other third and fourth-party suppliers are increasingly providing information to third parties.
-The danger is exacerbated by the fact that businesses are rapidly storing vast amounts of personally identifiable information (PII) on third-party cloud services, which must be installed properly to ensure adequate data security.
+The danger is exacerbated by the fact that businesses are rapidly storing vast amounts of personally identifiable information (PII) on third-party cloud services which must be installed properly to ensure adequate data security.

 Organizations are adopting tools to better track their third-party contractors and constantly search for data breaches as mandates and legislative requirements surrounding disclosure of cybersecurity accidents and data breaches continue to develop.
-The effectiveness of detecting, responding to, and communicating a possible violation outweighs the utility of conventional, cyclical IT security measures as a preventative measure.
+The effectiveness of detecting, responding to, and communicating a possible data breach outweighs the utility of conventional, cyclical IT security measures as a preventative measure.

 What Are the Most Serious Cyber-Threats and Risks?

-Cyberattacks are carried out for a number of purposes, involving financial fraud, data theft, access denial, and disruption of essential infrastructure and important government or agency resources.
+The motive behind cyberattacks may vary from one threat actor to another.
+Motives may include financial fraud, data theft, access denial, and disruption of essential infrastructure and important government or agency resources.
 Some of these attacks can be carried out by nation states, cybercriminals or ordinary hackers.
 Sometimes, they can even be carried out by unhappy employees or service providers.

 It's become incredibly necessary to figure out what knowledge could damage the company's finances or credibility if it were to be hacked or made public.
 Things like addresses, social security numbers, and biometric databases are examples of publicly identifiable information (PII) and therefore valuable data for cybercriminals.
 Other examples also include customer information, employee information, contracts and intellectual property data.